 - Submit your completed application online.

 We review all submitted materials to confirm that you meet admission qualifications.
 Your application is then presented to the Concord Admissions Committee for consideration.

 Do I need to take the LSAT?

 Concord Law School does not require the LSAT test (unless you have previously been academically disqualified from a law school).
 However, you will be required to complete the Concord Online Admissions test.
-This is mandatory for all applicants, regardless of legal degree track, and can be taken from any location with a reliable internet connection.
 (If you already have LSAT test scores, you are encouraged to include them with your completed application.)

 Where can I sit for the bar?

-A person who earns a Juris Doctor (JD) degree from Concord Law School and meets the other regulatory requirements, including passing the First-Year Law Students’ Exam, is eligible to sit for the California Bar Examination.
+A person who earns a Juris Doctor (JD) degree from Concord Law School and meets the other regulatory requirements is eligible to sit for the California Bar Examination.
 If that person passes the exam and meets the State Bar of California’s other admissions requirements, he or she can be admitted to practice law in California.

 Note that the JD program does not qualify graduates to take the bar examination or satisfy the requirements for admission to the practice of law in any other jurisdiction.
 A student seeking admission to practice law in a jurisdiction other than California may need additional experience/education to qualify for that state's bar.
 Students should visit Purdue Global’s State Licensure and Certifications page for state-specific requirements.
 Students are highly encouraged to confirm state requirements from the appropriate bar admissions office for their state of residence.